porscheofficial/.github/workflows/repolinter/README.md

           is-distributed: false
 ```

-Please set `is-distributed` to `true` should you distribute third-party components, i.e. if you have received a compouslory Open-Source Software Notice
+Please set `is-distributed` to `true` should you distribute third-party components, i.e. if you have received a compulsory Open-Source Software Notice
 from the Porsche Open Source Office.

 ## Rulesets